cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

 ##  ![](favicon.png) *fire-behavior-simulator* Module Use Cases

-When a *fire-behavior-simulator* DAG is initially created, it is constructed as one large continuous model.
+When a *fire-behavior-simulator* DAG is initially created, it is constructed as one large continuous directed acyclical graph.
 To demonstrate, assume you want a table of tree mortality rates.
-At its core, the tree mortality model requires just 5 inputs; a tree species, dbh, crown height, crown base height, and scorch height.
+At its most basic, the tree mortality model requires just 5 inputs; a tree species, dbh, crown height, crown base height, and scorch height.

 But because the entire DAG is linked together, tree mortality rate will get its scorch height input from the scorch height model.
 The scorch height model, in turn, requires fireline intensity as an input.
 Because the DAG is fully linked, fireline intensity will be provided by the surface fire model, which in turn can require a lot of inputs.
 The resulting list of 16 required inputs includes fuel parameters, fuel moistures, slope, wind speed, wind direction, canopy parameters, and air temperature: